 mRESVIA is a vaccine to protect you against lower respiratory tract disease caused by Respiratory Syncytial Virus (RSV).

-mRESVIA is for people 60 years of age and older.
+mRESVIA is for people 60 years of age and older and also for people 18 through 59 years of age who are at increased risk for RSV (people with medical conditions such as diabetes or with diseases affecting the lungs and heart).
 Vaccination with mRESVIA may not protect all people who receive the vaccine.

 mRESVIA does not contain RSV. mRESVIA cannot give you lower respiratory tract disease caused by RSV.